maholli/lab64/pcb/stencils/README.md

   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/9.jpg">
 </p>

-19. Keeping in mind the size of your stencil and being conciencious of the cost of polyimide, use a straight edge to cut an appropriate sheet from the roll.
+19. Keeping in mind the size of your stencil and being conscientious of the cost of polyimide, use a straight edge to cut an appropriate sheet from the roll.

 <p align="middle">
   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/10.jpg">
 </p>

 20. Use the contact-tape to cover the polyimide sheet and adhere it to a flat piece of Duron scrap.
-Ensure there is uniform contact acrross the film.
-Squeege out any bubbles if necessary.
+Ensure there is uniform contact across the film.
+Squeegee out any bubbles if necessary.

 <p align="middle">
   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/11.jpg">